deadlysyn/blog/_posts/2019-01-28-node-health-checks.md

 layout: post
 category: development
 ---
-# Node Health Checks

 Hi folks!
 I've neglected this blog lately...
 I was never happy with the readily available themes or publishing workflow, and the idea of developing my own got usurped by other priorities including a lot of travel and a job search.

 Lately, the excuses have turned into plain laziness.
 It's just too easy to publish on [Medium](https://medium.com/@deadlysyn).
 While I'm not completely sold on locking content behind a paywall, the clean interface and network of great content are really appealing to me.
 Some rainy day, my hope